ppy/osu-wiki/wiki/Tournaments/CMT_4K/2017/en.md

 ### Group stage

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period:
-   - Room settings are osu!mania, Head To Head, Win Condition: 'ScoreV2'.
+   - Room settings are osu!mania, Head To Head, Win Condition: 'Score v2'.
 Room name must be "CMT4K2017: (playerBlue) vs (playerRed)".
    - PlayerBlue and playerRed must be in slot 1, 2, respectively.
 2. Each player in the match will be allowed **1** warm-up map to be played, making for **2** warm-ups.
 Questioned maps and maps that are not 4K-specific osu!mania maps are not allowed.
 3. Each player must use `!roll` once in `#multiplayer`: